pamelasanchezvi/kubernetes/docs/user-guide/secrets.md

 ### Risks

+ - In the API server secret data is stored as plaintext in etcd; therefore:
+   - Administrators should limit access to etcd to admin users
+   - Secret data in the API server is at rest on the disk that etcd uses; admins may want to wipe/shred disks used by etcd when no longer in use
  - Applications still need to protect the value of secret after reading it from the volume, such as not accidentally logging it or transmitting it to an untrusted party.
  - A user who can create a pod that uses a secret can also see the value of that secret.
 Even if apiserver policy does not allow that user to read the secret object, the user could run a pod which exposes the secret.
-   If multiple replicas of etcd are run, then the secrets will be shared between them.
+ - If multiple replicas of etcd are run, then the secrets will be shared between them.
    By default, etcd does not secure peer-to-peer communication with SSL/TLS, though this can be configured.
  - It is not possible currently to control which users of a Kubernetes cluster can access a secret.
 Support for this is planned.